ncatlab/nlab-content/pages/6/6/9/0/966/content.md

  {#InLocallyPresentableCategories}

-The following is a counter-example, showing that the necessity of the accesibility clause in theorem \ref{AdjFuncTheoremForLocallyPresentableCats}.
+The following is a counter-example, showing that the necessity of the accessibility clause in theorem \ref{AdjFuncTheoremForLocallyPresentableCats}.

 +-- {: .num_examle}
 ###### Example